pola-rs/polars-book/user_guide/src/coming_from_pandas.md

 )
 ```

-> More in redaction.
-Miss something? make a PR :).
+> This content is under construction.
+Missing something?
+Submit a PR! 🙂

-## No index
+## No Indexes

-They are not needed.
+They are not needed!
 Not having them makes things easier.
-Convince me otherwise
+Convince us otherwise!

-## Pandas Transform
+## Pandas transform

-The pandas documentation shows an operation on a groupby called `transform`.
-They show the following
+The `Pandas` documentation demonstrates an operation on a groupby called `transform`.
-example:

-**pandas**
+### `Pandas`

 ```python
 df = pd.DataFrame({